 Adequate provisions for combustion air, ventilation of furnace, and dilution of the gases must be made.
-When a furnace is installed in an unconfined space in a building, it can be assumed that infiltration will be sufficient to supply the required air.

 If the furnace is installed in a confined space and combustion air is taken from the heated space, the supply air and ventilating air must be through two permanent openings of equal area.
-A confined space is "a space whose volume is less than 50 cubic feet per 1000 btu per hour of the combined input rating of all appliances installed in that space."
+A confined space is "a space whose volume is less than 50 cubic feet per 1000 BTU per hour of the combined input rating of all appliances installed in that space."
 One opening must be within 12" of the ceiling and the other within 12" of the floor.
-Each opening must have a minimum free area of at least 1 square inch per 1000 btu per hour of total input rating of all appliances with the space but not less than 100 square inches.
+Each opening must have a minimum free area of at least 1 square inch per 1000 BTU per hour of total input rating of all appliances within the space but not less than 100 square inches.